 RNLI crew members are trained in a classroom format, aboard lifeboats, and dinghies, and undergo survival training under the most extreme weather conditions in all seasons.

 They also have training in first aid and work closely with the emergency services and coast guards/lifeguards.

-Do you have any interesting or fun facts about the RNLI that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the RNLI?
+Share them in the comments below!